lk-geimfari/mimesis/docs/random_and_seed.rst

 ---------

-To reseed the random number generator, you can use the :meth:`~mimesis.providers.BaseProvider.reseed` method of the :class:`~mimesis.providers.BaseProvider` class
+To reseed the random number generator, you can use the :meth:`~mimesis.providers.BaseProvider.reseed` method of the :class:`~mimesis.providers.BaseProvider` class:

 .. code-block:: python